CamelCaseName/HousePartyTranslator/README.md

 for that you need to install the MySql Development config from their website and then add the MySql Package to the solution via the NuGet package manager.
+You'll probably also need some additional NuGet packages.